Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Results

 \subsection{Posterior Distribution of Model Coefficients}

 Resulting parameter estimates from the posterior distribution vary by location and coefficient.
 Here we will refer to parameter bias as the difference between the naive estimate and that based on the Bayesian analysis.
 In general, the naive regridding model coefficient estimates are within the 95\% credible intervals of the posterior distributions for the respective coefficient.
 An example of the distributions compared to the naive regridding estimate can be seen in Figure~\ref{fig:loc1_comparison} for a location near the coastline of California across four different months.
 The green lines represent the naive regridding method and the purple the Bayesian regridding method.
-In general, there is strong agreement between the two methods in both the point or median coefficient estimate as well as the confidence or credible intervals.
-In the month of August (bottom left plot) we see a case for the WRF coefficient where the methods do not agree and this bias is off-set by the intercept estimate.
-In fact, the bias in the WRF coefficient was seen across many locations for the month of August.
+In general, there is strong agreement between the two methods in both the point or median coefficient estimate as well as the confidence or credible intervals suggesting that incorporating the uncertainty associated with the regridding step has little effect on model estimates.
+However, in the month of August (bottom left plot) we see a case for the WRF coefficient where the methods do not agree and this bias is off-set by the intercept estimate.
+This bias in the WRF coefficient was seen across many locations for the month of August.

 For the entire area considered, the average bias by location is shown in Figure~\ref{fig:coeff_bias}.
+The bias is calculated as the BHM estimate subtracted from the naive regridding estimate.
+Values close to zero indicate little difference between the two methods.
+Negative values indicate that the BHM is giving a stronger weight to the model.
 The spatial patterns of the bias are most pronounced for the month of November and also large for the month of August.
 In November, the average bias between the CRCM5-UQAM and WRF coefficient are spatially opposite in their signs but both hover around zero.
-The intercept estimated by the Bayesian model is lower than from just using regridding.
+Here, we can see that the naive method and BHM most disagree for the WRF coefficient in the month of August, with the naive method resulting in a much higher weight for WRF compared to the BHM.
+For additional reference, the estimated coefficient estimates and standard errors are provided in Appendix~\ref{sec:appendix_b1}.